OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Multi-container (recommended)
 -----------------------------

 Multi-container deployment is managed by the **Docker Compose** or **Podman Compose** tools.
-OpenNebula provides an archive with a deployment descriptor (file ``docker-compose.yml``), default parameters, and configuration directories to use by these tools.
-The deployment archive needs to be downloaded, configured with site-specific parameters and passed to deployment tools to start.
+OpenNebula provides an archive with a deployment descriptor (file ``docker-compose.yml``), default parameters, and configuration directories to be used by these tools.
+The deployment archive needs to be downloaded, configured with site-specific parameters, and passed to deployment tools to start.

 A. Get Deployment Archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. important::

     Deployment archive is **specific for each OpenNebula edition and version**.
-When updating the existing containerized deployment with the newer OpenNebula release, it's needed to **redownload again and use the deployment archive** for the corresponding OpenNebula version.
+When updating the existing containerized deployment with the newer OpenNebula release, you need to **redownload and use the deployment archive** for the corresponding OpenNebula version.

 **Enterprise Edition**